tuttinator/cranberry/README.md

 ### Universe

-All games have at least one 'world'.
+All games have at least one 'universe'.
 There may be multiple kinds of gameworld in the future, but this current implementation is of a world with a grid of cells.

 ### The grid